by Raghu Nandhan | Apr 29, 2019 | Blog, Employee Engagement

 5. Move your education under work experience.

 Unless you’re a recent college graduate, move your education towards the bottom of the resume.
 Why?
 Employers typically care additional concerning about work expertise, connected technical skills and evidenced success/results over education.
-And yes, that means if you went to an Ivy League school, you should put that the same place as the professional who went the two-year degree or four-year public school route.
+And yes, that means if you went to an Ivy League school, you should put that in the same place as the professional who went the two-year degree or four-year public school route.

 6. Keep it fresh.